ditup-old/ditup/DEVELOPMENT.md

     - [ ] add tag
     - [ ] vote tags
 - [ ] merge projects of user with project general: if logged in, both will be shown.
+- [ ] after login redirect always to the page which was currently on
+- [ ] better /tags page
 - [ ] comment the code
 - [ ] write styles
 - [ ] clean the code